neolit123/ta-gen/README.md

 -dither: apply dithering for colorbits less than 8 -extrude <pixels> (def.
 0): extrude the edges of each image
 -gui: enable a simple user interface
+-pngencoder <0-5> (def: 0): see -listpngencoders
+-listpngencoders: dump the png encoder list
 -verbose: detailed output
 -help: this screen